 Total violent and property crimes reported in Alabama annually is 167,698.
 The city of Mobile is considered safer than 13 percent of the US.
 The crime rate has recently dropped by 6 percent.

 Entertainment, Food and Culture

 There is plenty of entertainment in Alabama, so you won’t have to worry about running out of things to do in your new state.

 Bridge Street Town Centre — Huntsville, AL

 One of the most popular shopping malls is the Bridge Street Town Centre.
 Located in Huntsville, this center boasts over 70 upscale shops, fine dining options and a movie theater.
 This is the perfect place to shop ’til you drop!

 The Summit — Birmingham, AL

-In Birmingham, you can stop by The Summit, which is a 1 million square foot mall that offers upscale shops, various dining options, and a movie theater.
+In Birmingham, you can stop by The Summit, a 1 million-square-foot mall that offers upscale shops, various dining options, and a movie theater.

 Saw’s Soul Kitchen — Birmingham, AL